 What is the Unitary Patent?

-If a European patent is granted after the introduction of the unitary patent, patent protection with effect in currently 17 of the 25 EU member states can be obtained by filing a "request for unitary effect”.
+If a European patent is granted, patent protection with effect in currently 17 of the 25 EU member states can be obtained by filing a "request for unitary effect”.
 Should you decide to make use of this option, you will receive a patent that allows you, for example, to file a patent infringement case in a single procedure for all participating EU Member States.

 What is the Unified Patent Court?

-The introduction of the Unitary Patent will be accompanied by the establishment of a Unified Patent Court (UPC), which is exclusively responsible for unitary patents.
-This provides the possibility of a central infringement action with effect for the participating EU member states.
-However, a central nullity action before the UPC also entails the risk of losing a patent with effect for all participating EU member states.
+The Unified Patent Court (UPC) is exclusively responsible for unitary patents.
+This provides the possibiliy of a central infringement action with effect for the participating EU member states.
+Howecer, a central nullity action before the UPC also entails the risk of losing a patent with effect for all participating EU member states.

 For the time being, both national courts and the UPC may have jurisdiction for European patents without unitary effect, depending on the court before which action is first brought.
 However, the jurisdiction of the UPC can be excluded with the declaration of a so-called opt-out.
-It is recommended to already consider whether to declare an opt-out for the European patents of your portfolio when the unitary patent system is introduced.
+It is recommended to develop a strategy for deciding on the declaration of an opt-out that is tailored to your patent portfolio.
 Please do not hesitate to contact us if you would like advice on this topic.

 Is the Unitary Patent of interest to my business?